thephpleague/thephpleague.github.io/README.md

 cd output_prod

 # Commit changes and push live.
+# Be sure to update the repository URL for your project.
 # You do not have to change the commit message.
 # The gh-pages branch will only ever have one commit.
-git add -A
-git commit -m "Publish"
+git init
-git push --force origin gh-pages
+git remote add origin https://github.com/thephpleague/YOUR-PROJECT.git git add -A git commit -m "Publish" git push --force origin HEAD:gh-pages

 # Go back to your project's root folder.
 cd ..